 Natural Born Writer – The Telling Trait

 There is one immovable, immutable, indelible trait that all natural born writers share.
-In times of deepest stress or incredible joy, we write in our heads.
+In times of deep stress or incredible joy, we write in our heads.
 Despite the entire world collapsing a writer cannot help but observe details that will make the story live on.

-I still remember the blue veins pulsing in her too thin wrists as I sat beside her bed.
-Nor can I forget the cloying smell of medicinal sweat that permeated the hospital despite the biting ammonia with which they mopped the tile floors everyday.
+Now, try recalling a traumatic event.
+I’ll use my mother dying in the hospital as an example.
+I was thirteen.
+I can still remember sitting beside her bed, and noticing how blue her veins were as they pulsed in her too thin wrists.
+I remember the cloying smell of medicinal sweat permeating the hospital and the biting stench of ammonia used to mop the tile floors.
 And meatloaf.
 Why is it hospitals must always stink of meatloaf and medicine?

-My mother’s eyes were as faded as the afternoon sky as she turned to me on that last afternoon, both of us knowing she would not be there for my first kiss or my first broken heart.
-She looked so desperate to say all the things a mother wants to tell her daughter.
+My mother’s eyes were as faded as the afternoon sky as she turned to me on that last day, both of us knowing she would not be there for my first kiss or my first broken heart.
+She was so desperate to say all the things a mother ought to tell her daughter.
 What last words, I wondered, would she find amidst the fog of pain and drugs?
-Speech battled with the morphine.
-Morphine won.

 It clouded her eyes and rendered her sightless.
 My mother reached for me, scrabbling for my hand like a frightened child, terrified of the tigers that inhabited the pale yellow wall across from her bed.

-That’s how, at thirteen, that scene etched itself in my head.
+Do you see how, at thirteen, that scene etched itself in my head.
 Because of that experience, and others, I know how to write a death scene.

 Stress is not your enemy.
 If you are a natural born writer every trauma is being recorded for future use.
 Every major event in your life is subject to the scrutiny of your writer’s mind scouring it for story riches.